On This Page

 - College dorm

 - Office buildings

 - Parks and recreational areas

 - Shopping mall

 Every negligent security case is different, and the definition of adequate security will differ depending on the premises and foreseeable crime.
 Examples of adequate security include security officers, adequate lighting, functioning locks or key-in entry, and security cameras or alarms.

 The responsible party in a negligent security lawsuit can be the property owner, security contractors, security personnel, property lessees, business owners, or landlords.

-Contact us today for a free case review.
-Our firm has offices in Corpus Christi, San Antonio, Dallas, and Austin, serving clients across Texas and nationwide.
+Contact our personal injury lawyers for slip and fall accidents today for a free case review.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston, serving clients across Texas and nationwide.